alifeee/website-differ/README.md

 ## Notifications

-Notifications are sent via pushbullet.
-To set up pushbullet via python, you need to set up an access token, found in the [user settings](https://www.pushbullet.com/#settings/account).
+Notifications are sent via Pushbullet.
+To set up Pushbullet via python, you need to set up an access token, found in the [user settings](https://www.pushbullet.com/#settings/account).
 These are stored in a `.env` file.

 ```.env